-Extracellular matrix (ECM) molecules are modified by matrix metalloproteinases (MMPs), a family of enzymes that can modulate cell density by creating space for migration, releasing ECMbound growth factors and activating signaling molecules.
+matrix Extracellular (ECM) molecules modified by matrix metalloproteinases (MMPs), a family of enzymes that can modulate cell density by creating space for migration, releasing ECMbound growth factors and activating signaling molecules.
 MMP-2 and MMP-9 are type IV collagenases that degrade the major structural protein of extracellular matrix and basement membrane [10].
 The prognostic significance of MMP-2, 9 expressions has been reported in prostate cancer and OSCC [11,12].
-The aim of the determine present study was to the clinicopathologic significance of p63, Maspin and MMP-2 in MEC and their mutual correlation.
+The aim of the was determine present study to clinicopathologic significance of p63, Maspin and MMP-2 in MEC and their mutual correlation.